zibredlektab/Prestonduino/Preston_RS232/Readme.txt

 	- Test the more obscure commands
 	- Investigate why info(0x0) responds without an ACK (update MDR3 fw), possibly change to support this behavior (depending on response from Preston)
+	- Actually check the checksum for package validity